-Rachel supports the firm in the areas of Charity & Community Schools by briefing them on legal and regulatory changes, enabling them to provide clients with advice based on the latest developments.
+Rachel supports the firm in the Charity & Community area by briefing the advisers on legal and regulatory changes, enabling them to provide clients with advice based on the latest developments.
 She also writes articles for the firm's charity and not-for-profit clients.

 Rachel has specialised in charity, social enterprise and not-for profit law since 2000, starting her professional life as a client advisor before deciding to move to a research and knowledge role.
 She enjoys using her technical expertise to help clients and colleagues navigate the changes in the legal and regulatory world they inhabit.